-The Christian, named only as “A,” had been accused of theft by his sister’s husband.
-“A” had reportedly aided his sister, also a Christian convert from Islam, and her children in escaping from Saudi Arabia.
+The Christian, named only as “A”, had been accused of theft by his sister’s husband.
+“A” had reportedly aided his sister, also a Christian convert from Islam, and her children to escape from Saudi Arabia.

 Lawyers representing his brother-in-law were unable to bring any evidence, leading the judge to acquit “A” and dismiss the case.

-“A” faces two further court cases, one for helping his sister to flee against the wishes of her family, and another – in a separate incident – for allegedly trying to convert Muslims to Christianity.
+“A” faces two further court cases, for helping his sister to flee against the wishes of her family, and – in a separate incident – allegedly trying to convert Muslims to Christianity.

 The latter charge arose from a conversation in a restaurant in 2020, in which “A” allegedly discussed his own conversion to Christianity.

 The brother-in-law of “A” has threatened violence against the wife and son of “A”, who may be vulnerable to attack should he be imprisoned.

 “A” has already spent time in prison and suffered flogging for his faith in Christ and for helping his sister leave the country.